SumiSastri/react-basics-to-hooks/docs/intermediate-concepts/react-state-management/8-ways-to-handle-state.md

   URL is a system of record - avoid redundantly storing it in your app React-Router handles URL related state as single-page-applications have only one page displayed.

-2. Web Storage in the browsers
+2. Web Storage in the browsers - one browser where data persists between sessions

    Via the browser to cache data make it easier for users to reload (or event reboot) a page quickly and for data to persist between sessions on one browser.